yogeshnaik028/tf-gamesbiz/README.md

 2. Using version 3.6+ of python

-3. Specify the "entry_point" in _setup.py_ which is the actual function SageMaker execute to run the container
+3. Specify the "entry_point" in _setup.py_ which is the actual function SageMaker execute to run the container where as "gamesbiz.train" should refer to the

 ```
 setup(